Zest-studi-o/P01-Allotment-gardens/README.md

 ### Initial Discussion

+City Gardens is an initiative created in conjunction with local communities and Dublin City Council, the aim of this initiative is to encourage people who live in the inner city, particuraly in apartment and flat complexes to spend some time outside gardening and socialising using public lands divided into alotments which can be used by members of the public.

-City Gardens is a community garden allotment group.
-People can take an allotment for the purpose of gardening and producing fruit and vegetables, these are located in different parts of Dublin city, to allow people from different suburbs to participate in the iniciative.
+People can take an allotment for the purpose of gardening and producing fruit and vegetables, these are located in different parts of Dublin city, to allow people from different suburbs to participate in the initiative.

-They are free but to be able to join members need to be active in the community and produce some fruit and veg, 10% of this produce is sold at local markets so the community garden can have further social events, core funding is provided by Dublin City Hall.
-When first signing up people recieve a free starter pack including gardening and hoticulture book to make the best use of the land.
+They are free but to be able to join members need to be active in the community and produce some fruit and veg, 10% of this produce is sold at local markets so the community gardens can have further social events, core funding is provided by Dublin City Hall.
+When first signing up people recieve a free starter pack including a gardening and horticulture book to make the best use of the land.

+The websites purpose is to highlight the avilability of the service, where the alotments are located and offer a facility for users to find information such as contact details, growing guides and gardening tips.
+The alotments are available for people of all ages and skillsets.

 #### Key information for the site